sfigg/commercialization-public/docset/manufacture/desktop/adk-offline-Install.md

     For example, copy the files to removable media or to a file server that the offline computer can access.
 6. On the offline computer, open a Command Prompt window as an administrator.
 7. Change to the directory that contains adksetup.exe.
 8. Run adksetup.exe.
-Use /quiet for a silent installation.
-Use /installpath to specify where to install the ADK.
-Use /features to specify features.
+Use /quiet for a silent installation, /installpath to specify where to install the ADK, and /features to specify features.
 For example, install Deployment Tools and Windows PE to c:\ADK silently:

     ```
     adksetup.exe /quiet /installpath c:\ADK /features OptionId.DeploymentTools OptionId.WindowsPreinstallationEnvironment